AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 it does not have a type and cannot be used inside expressions, be it in bodies or in contracts.

-For example of the ``Stack`` package, we can, optionally, define either a state abstraction for the whole hidden state of the package like this:
+For example, we can optionally define a state abstraction for the whole hidden state of the ``Stack`` package like this:

 .. code:: ada
+    :class: ada-nocheck

     package Stack with
       Abstract_State => The_Stack
     is
-       type Element is new Integer;

-       function Is_Empty return Boolean;
-       function Is_Full  return Boolean;

-       procedure Push (E : Element) with
-         Pre  => not Is_Full,
-         Post => not Is_Empty;
-    end Stack;
+      ...

-Alternative, we can define a state abstraction for each hidden variable:
+Alternatively, we can define a state abstraction for each hidden variable:

 .. code:: ada
     :class: ada-nocheck